Impressive thrill rides and family-friendly kiddie rides, Crabtree amusements deliver the classic fair carnival experience.

 Discover where food really comes from, a little fun and food adventure while you visit the Fair.
 This caper is a food scavenger hunt to find all of the ingredients to make a delicious crepe!
 Start your adventure with the Douglas County Farm Bureau in Discovery Ranch.

-Please join CALF and local residents in honoring Larry Carnahan, a local agricultural leader while supporting CALF’s mission of Connecting People to Agriculture through educational programs at the Lowell Ranch south of Castle Rock.
+Please join CALF and local residents in honoring the Bruff and Sandy Shea, while supporting CALF’s mission of Connecting People to Agriculture through educational programs at the Lowell Ranch south of Castle Rock

 Crowning of Rodeo Royalty